holochain/docs-pages/src/pages/get-started/index.md

 ```
 :::

-It proves that the binary cache is configured correctly.
+It proves that the package cache is configured correctly.

 At the end of the output, Holochain's scaffolding tool should print its version string: